 - Entertaining children and teaching them about your culture.

 The au pair responsibilities are limited to child care and related duties.
 Au pairs should not be expected to perform tasks that are not related to children such as housecleaning, yard work or other types of work.
-However, as a family member, au pairs may be asked to help participate in duties that a typical family member would help with.

 The au pair program is regulated by the U.S. Department of State and our agency makes sure that both au pairs and host families comply with the principles and rules of this program.
 To learn more about the Department of State regulations, go to: DOS regulations.